Wellness

 How Cold Is Too Cold With A Cold-Plunge?

 How cold is too cold?
 The answer lies in balancing efficacy with safety.
 Plunging into water that is too cold for too long can lead to adverse effects, such as hypothermia or cardiac stress.
-For most individuals, starting with water around 59°F (15°C) and gradually lowering the temperature as tolerance increases is a safer approach.
-The goal isn’t to push the limits but to achieve the benefits without risking harm.
+For most healthy people, starting with water around 59°F (15°C) and gradually lowering the temperature as tolerance increases is a safer approach.
+The goal isn’t to push the limits but to achieve the benefits without risking harm to your body.

 Factors Influencing Cold Plunge Tolerance